-What Do Acute Care Nurse Do?
+What is an Acute Care Nurse?

-Job Description: Provide advanced nursing care for patients with acute conditions such as heart attacks, respiratory distress syndrome, or shock.
+Career Description Provide advanced nursing care for patients with acute conditions such as heart attacks, respiratory distress syndrome, or shock.
 May care for pre- and post-operative patients or perform advanced, invasive diagnostic or therapeutic procedures.

 - Administer blood and blood product transfusions or intravenous infusions, monitoring patients for adverse reactions.